_______________________________

 1944 - During the Battle of the Bulge (World War II) German Troops Demanded the Surrender of American Troops in Bastogne, Belgium

-* US General Anthony McAuliffe Replied with Are You "Nuts"
+* U.S. General Anthony McAuliffe Replied with Are You "Nuts"